 First of all, let’s make sure that you have a valid iCloud backup.
-Open “Settings” on your iPhone and tap on your name -> iCloud -> Manage Storage -> Backups.
+Go to Settings and tap on your name > iCloud > Manage Storage > Backups.

-To restore photos to iPhone from iCloud backup, go back to Settings and choose “General”.
+To restore photos from iCloud backup, go back to Settings and choose General.
 Scroll down and find the Reset tab.
 Choose Erase All Content and Settings.
 Select Erase now.

 TIP: If you are not comfortable with erasing your data, try taking a roundabout route.

 After the reset, your iPhone will reboot and take you through the setup steps.
 Once you are offered to restore your device from an old backup, choose the backup with your iCloud photos.

 One of the most obvious ways of getting iCloud photos on iPhone is actually hidden in the iPhone Settings.
 The major drawback of this method is that you have no control over the downloading process and have no estimate of the download time.
 If you don’t mind waiting, check the Apple guide or follow the instruction below: